Monadex-Labs/monadex-v2-subgraph/README.md

 - data on liquidity providers
 - historical data on Uniswap, pairs or tokens, aggregated by day

-## Running Locally
+## Building & Deploying

-Make sure to update package.json settings to point to your own graph account.
+Make sure to edit `TARGET_CHAIN` in `src/config/chains.js` to point to the correct chain before running anything.
+New chains must be declared in `SupportedChains` and declared as a new `ChainInfo` class to satisfy graph's Assembly Script type checking.

 ## Queries